 Three hours.
+Prerequisite: BUS 115 or permission of instructor.
 Concepts, principles, and functions of management applicable to all types of organizations; different managerial styles.

-BUS 219 BUSINESS ETHICS (alternating semesters)
+BUS 219 BUSINESS ETHICS (Alternating years)

 Three hours.
 Same as PHI 219.
 The application of ethical standards to business decisions.
 After an initial survey of ethical theories and models for decision making, students critically examine cases which illustrate ethical dilemmas faced by businesses and business people.